The Anatomy of a Stop Out: Financial Flow Analysis in TTF Markets

 • We presented PnL-to-VaR ratios to quantify position vulnerability (Figure 2)

-• €41.00/MWh highlighted as a key risk level where PnL-to-VaR would breach -3.0, a commonrisk limit at mult-strat funds, likely triggering further position reductions.
+• €41.00/MWh highlighted as a key risk level where PnL-to-VaR would breach -3.0, a common risk limit at mult-strat funds, likely triggering further position reductions.

 Position Exodus Analysis